 All personal information received from individuals or from enquirers will be handled and recorded in accordance with the Data Protection Policy (PDF file size 268kb).
 In particular, we follow the eight principles of good information handling:

-- We will take security measures to prevent unauthorised access to or alteration, disclosure or destruction of the personal information and prevent accidental loss or destruction of the personal information.
+There must be appropriate security measures in place to prevent unauthorised access to or alteration, disclosure or destruction of the personal information and prevent accidental loss or destruction of the personal information

-- We will not transfer personal data to a country or territory outside the European Economic Area unless that country or territory ensures an adequate level of protection of the rights and freedoms of data subjects in relation to the processing of personal data.
+Personal data should not be transferred to a country or territory outside the European Economic Area unless that country or territory ensures an adequate level of protection of the rights and freedoms of data subjects in relation to the processing of personal data.